 Reconciliation refers to the restoration of an existing relationship.
-Because we believe that a healthy relationship between Indigenous and non-Indigenous people was not generally established in the first place, we prefer to speak in terms of conciliation.
+Because we believe that a healthy relationship between First Nations people and non-Indigenous people wasn't generally established in the first place, we prefer to speak in terms of conciliation.